Back to Diane's HomePage

 But they knew less to nothing about lasers, and I told about for an hour or so.
 And thought about I also would like illuminated crystals.
 But not red or yellow - green and blue, perhaps from an argon ion laser it would have to be.
 In the days of internet it is an easy task to feed "argon laser" to google.de and see what happens.
 So I found "Sam's Laser FAQ's", where a version of this story now also is online.

-The dream of an argon ion laser faded away - these things are expensive, even if used.
+The dream of an argon ion laser came true only recently (2007/2010) - these things for a long time were quite expensive, even if used.
 DPSS lasers are much more simpler (amateur designs also)... meanwhile I built one (2005).
 See Xenotim for details.

 My first baby 2003 was 11 years old and its tube not any more in a good condition, partly due to the storage at the physicist.
 Somewhere it outgassed or leaked.